FastRobotsCornell/FastRobots-2025/docs/labs/Lab8.md

 ### Controlled Stunts

-Pick one of the following tasks **(Note: we've noticed that drifting is easier than flipping in prior years)**.
+Pick one of the following tasks.
 All of the related stunts must be performed on the tracks setup in the lab (or hallway outside of the lab).
 We have set up crash pads which should help prevent excessive damage when vehicles go rogue.
 We will need video evidence that your stunt works at least three times, and graphs showing the sensor data, KF output (if applicable), and motor values with time stamps.

 #### Task A: Flip

-Your robot must start at the designated line (<4m from the wall), drive fast forward, and upon reaching the sticky matt with a center located 0.5m from the wall, perform a flip, and drive back in the direction from which it came.
+Your robot must start at the designated line (<4m from the wall), drive fast forward, and upon reaching the sticky matt with a center located 1ft from the wall, perform a flip, and drive back in the direction from which it came.
+You will need to add mass to the front of your car to get it to flip.
    - Your stunt will be considered successful if your robot manages to do a flip.
 The score will depend on how quickly (if at all) you make it back past the initial starting line.
 If your robot runs off at an angle without re-crossing the starting line this is a failed run.
    - Disengage your PID position control, and give the robot a set, fast speed (to do your flip, you need the robot to go fast, therefore it should not be slowing down as it would if it was doing PID control on the position).
 If you want to go above and beyond and create a very robust solution, consider doing PID control on the speed of the robot instead of the position (this is optional).
    - The TOF sensors are not all calibrated equally well; manually tuning the distance to the wall for which your robot initiates the flip is fine.